RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/01_The_Scientific_Method.md

-# Using the Scientific Method for Troubleshooting
+# Lesson 1: Using the Scientific Method for Troubleshooting

 ## Objectives
 - Learn to troubleshoot systematically using the scientific method.